 When you lost teeth as a kid, your parents celebrated.
-The tooth fairy came for a visit, and gave you money or toys to spirit those teeth away into the wild blue where did those teeth go?
+The tooth fairy came for a visit, and gave you money or toys to spirit those teeth away into the wild blue.
+Where did those teeth go?
 But when you lose teeth as an adult, no one celebrates.

 If you’re healthy enough to receive the treatment required for fixing bridgework, or even for routine extractions, chances are you’re healthy enough to undergo a dental implant procedure.
 But then again, maybe not.
 Some patients may suffer from other health conditions that could render them ineligible for dental implants, but you should know that this is rare.
-Only after you speak with your Dentist will you know if you are truly a good candidate for dental implants, and which implant system is right for you.
+Only after you speak with your Philadelphia cosmetic dentist will you know if you are truly a good candidate for dental implants, and which implant system is right for you.

 Your teeth are meant to last a lifetime, and so too are your dental implants - with the right care, that is.
 With proper dental hygiene and routine dental check-ups, your dental implants will last as long as you do.